 sr. manager, external communications

 Jonathan Gourlay (he/him/his) became senior manager of external communications in 2022, after having started as communications manager in 2013.
 His responsibilities include communicating MacDowell’s mission and essential importance to media outlets and a growing constituency of artists, patrons, and followers online and in print.
-He has worked as a journalist as well as managed publications and web sites about design software, business web content, motorcycles, skiing, and other outdoor pursuits, and brings his cattle dog Kismet to work most days.
+The Flushing, Queens native has worked as a journalist as well as managed publications and web sites about design software, business web content, motorcycles, skiing, and other outdoor pursuits, and brings his cattle dog Kismet to work most days.
 He has degrees from Southampton College of L.I.U. and a master's in media studies from The New School, and has dreams of publishing fiction and to kill on the blues harp.
 He also likes to grow tomatoes, hike, mountain bike, ski, and make beer.
-He and his wife Laura are doing their best to prepare their two boys to become contributing world citizens.
+He and his wife Laura live in Peterborough.
 Contact Jonathan via e-mail.

 In 2017, Babette’s (she/her/hers) drive for new challenges led her to the Cambridge School of Culinary Arts, where she earned a professional chef diploma.
 She immediately began a cooking career that was quickly and joyfully interrupted by the arrival of a new grandson.
 She eagerly assumed the role of nanny for his first four years, then in the fall of 2021 Babette decided to resume her cooking career and joined the MacDowell staff to create and prepare Sunday and Monday evening menus and dinners for the artists in residence.
 She is grateful to be doing what she loves in a dream kitchen with a warm-hearted and talented staff.
 Mother, wife, professional seamstress, amateur pilot, school board member, paralegal in her late husband’s criminal law practice, and life-long learner are a few of her other roles over the years.
 Babette is a native of Rangeley, ME.
 She and her family have lived in Hillsborough since 1980.